-MSW students complete Field Placement experiences in conjunction with Social Work core coursework for both the standard and advanced standing program.
-Students spend approximately 12 hours a week in the field setting during the generalist year / first year practicum and approximately 15 hours per week in the advanced year / 2nd year practicum.
-Standard track students must complete 900 field education hours over the course of their MSW program, 400 hours will be completed in the generalist practicum year and 500 hours in the advanced practice year.
+MSW students complete Field Placement experiences in conjunction with Social Work core coursework for both the standard and advanced standing tracks.
+Students spend approximately 12 hours a week in the field setting during the generalist year / first year practicum (15 for Hybrid cohort) and approximately 16 hours per week in the advanced year / 2nd year practicum (18 for Hybrid cohort).
+Standard track students must complete 900 field education hours over the course of their MSW program, 400 hours in the generalist practicum year and 500 hours in the advanced practice year.
 Advanced standing track students must complete 500 hours during the course of their field practicum.
-Both generalist year and advanced practice year practicums are completed in one agency over a 32-week period.
+Both generalist year and advanced practice year practicums are completed in one agency over a 32-week period (28-weeks for Hybrid Cohort).
 (AS 2.2.5)